Sorin05/Portofolio-2-project/README.md

 * Create a quiz game site that is easy to navigate through.
 * Create a site that is simple in appearance by adding basic colours and layouts.
 * Provide the game with some humour for a more meaningful user experience.
-* If you have a big enough screen I added an "easter egg" or if you inspect the background ;)

 * Icons:

 - Font Awesome was also used in the creation of this project by providing the icons for all of the player options, navigation and audio buttons.

 * #### Wireframes